resema/Notepad/_posts/2018-02-05-a-directx11-based-tiny-renderer.md

 ### Initialize DirectX11
 {% highlight c++ linenos %}
-// COM interface objct used to change the back to the front buffer IDXGISwapChain* SwapChain;
+// COM interface object used to change the back to the front buffer IDXGISwapChain* SwapChain;
 // interface, which represents our hardware device (GPU) ID3D11Device* d3d11Device;